Paralympics 101

 Classification provides a structure for Paralympic competition.
 Athletes competing in Para sports have an impairment that leads to a competitive disadvantage.
 So, a system has been put in place to minimise the impact of impairments on sports performance and to ensure the success of an athlete is determined by skill, fitness, power, endurance, tactical ability and mental focus.
 This system is called classification.

-Classification determines who is eligible to compete in a Para sport and it groups the eligible athletes in sport classes according to their activity limitation in a certain sport.
+Classification determines who is eligible to compete in a Para sport, and it groups the eligible athletes in sports classes according to their activity limitation in a certain sport.

 Classification systems differ by sport and are developed by the International Federations (IF) governing the sport.
-The IF is also responsible to review the system from time to time.
+The IF is also responsible for reviewing the system from time to time.
 See below the classification system which will be used for the Tokyo 2020 Paralympic Games.

 For more details about the classification system, download the following document (41 pages!)